IHeartMedia: Progressive talk

 Progressive talk shows had been heard on a few of iHeartMedia's stations, primarily secondary to its main news/talk stations.
 These liberal-leaning stations usually featured at least one local host with some syndicated shows, mainly from Westwood One, making up the balance of the broadcast day.
 Air America Radio also aired on some of these stations. iHeartMedia has shown a tendency to drop liberal talk affiliations due to lack of ratings or advertiser support and replace it with sports talk or other formats.
 For instance, WCKY Cincinnati, KLSD San Diego, WXKS Boston, KPOJ Portland and WINZ Miami had progressive talk formats that were switched to sports.

 In one case this caused a listener protest when iHeartMedia (then Clear Channel) wanted to change WXXM in Madison, Wisconsin, to a sports format.
 The outcry worked temporarily.
 WXXM was allowed to keep its liberal-leaning talk format for a few more years.
 But in November 2016, due to a general lack of syndicated progressive talk programming, WXXM flipped to classic hits.

 All-News

 In the all-news radio format, iHeartMedia owns one station that airs continuous locally anchored news around the clock, except for a few hours of talk in the evening, WBZ Boston.
 A few iHeartMedia stations carry all-news in drive time, such as KFBK Sacramento, KOA Denver and KOGO San Diego.
-For syndication and on the iHeart app, the company operates the "24/7 News" channel through its Total Traffic and Weather Network division.
-From 2016 to 2024, the service was branded as NBC News Radio after iHeart/TTWN and NBC News formed a brand licensing and content agreement.
+For syndication and on the iHeart app, the company operates the 24/7 News channel through its Total Traffic and Weather Network division.
+From 2016, the service has co-branded as NBC News Radio after iHeart/TTWN and NBC News formed a brand licensing and content agreement.